World Film Festival of Bangkok: 15th World Film Festival of Bangkok (2022)

-This latest edition of World Film Festival of Bangkok held from December 2-11, 2022.
-After Kriengsak Silakong passed away in March 2022, Nation Group has appointed film producer and film festival programmer Donsaron Kovitvanitcha to be its new festival director.
+This latest edition of World Film Festival of Bangkok held from December 2–11, 2022.
+After Kriengsak Silakong died in March 2022, Nation Group has appointed film producer and film festival programmer Donsaron Kovitvanitcha to be its new festival director.

 The festival's theme was "Return to Cinema", with top films from more than 30 countries and it was held at CentralWorld.
-The festival opened with Malaysian-Indonesian thriller film 'Stone Turtle' directed by Woo Ming Jin and close with Belgian film Close directed by Lukas Dhont and Thai film 'Arnold is a Model Student', directed by Sorayos Prapapan.
+The festival opened with Malaysian-Indonesian thriller film Stone Turtle directed by Woo Ming Jin and close with Belgian film Close directed by Lukas Dhont and Thai film 'Arnold is a Model Student', directed by Sorayos Prapapan.